sparkbox/apprenticeships/index.md

 * Game of Life - Review: code review your project with your technical director
 * [Ruby Warriors][]
 * Game of Life - Refactor: implement changes discussed in review
-* Book Reviews - add to weekly journal (all books asigned above).
-100-200 words with a brief summary and your biggest applicable takeaway.
+* Book Reviews - Read the above books and add a 100 - 200 review to your weekly journal.
+This should be a brief summary with your biggest applicable takeaway.

 **Additional Resources:**